Tourism and Hospitality

 • Investment in improving the security and access infrastructure to tourism sites in and around the county.
 This includes the LAPSSET corridor Resort City project, the rehabilitation and upgrade of the Eldoret-Kitale-Lodwar-Nadapal road and the rehabilitation of the 22 airstrips and airports in the county

-• Partnerships with tour operators to develop the visitrutkanaland.com portal to promote the County’s attractions, tourist circuits, travel information and cultural experiences
+• Partnerships with tour operators to promote the County’s attractions, tourist circuits, travel information and cultural experiences

-• Partnerships with over 300 registered cultural groups and the National Museums of Kenya to host the Tobong’u Lore, a cultural and tourism festival showcasing Turkana’s cultural heritage that attracts over 12,000 visitors annually
+• Partnerships with over 300 registered cultural groups and the National Museums of Kenya to host the Turkana Cultural and Tourism Festival showcasing Turkana’s cultural heritage that attracts over 12,000 visitors annually

 Areas of Opportunity